seanpmaxwell/Typescript-Best-Practices/README.md

 - Prepend types with a 'T' (i.e. `type TMouseEvent = React.MouseEvent<HtmlButtonElement>;`)

 ### Interfaces
-- Used to define the key/value pairs in an object literal or the key/value pairs returned from an objects constructor.
 - Prepend with an 'I' (i.e. `interface IUser { name: string; email: string; }`)